Title (song): Composition and lyrical interpretation

 In the lyrics of "Title", Trainor pushes her partner to define their relationship more clearly and refer to her as his girlfriend.
-She refuses to be friends with benefits and threatens to leave him if he treats her like a casual hookup.
-Trainor asks him to "treat [her] like a trophy [and] put [her] on a shelf" and asks him to climb a bike without using his hands.
-L.V.
-Anderson of Slate described the song as "the cri de coeur of a woman who's tired of being seen as a casual hookup by the man in her life".
+She refuses to be a friend with benefits and threatens to leave him if he treats her like a temporary liaison.
+Trainor asks him to "treat [her] like a trophy [and] put [her] on a shelf" and "get up on that bike" without using his hands.
+L. V. Anderson of Slate described the song as "the cri de coeur of a woman who's tired of being seen as a casual hookup by the man in her life".
 Its lyrical theme is the same as "Dear Future Husband", which led Knoxville News Sentinel and DeVille to compare the songs.

 Critical reception

 Music critics were divided on the lyrics of "Title".
 Entertainment Weekly's Melissa Maerz remarked that they are perfectly balanced between racy and cute.
 Garibaldi thought the song sends a powerful message.
-DeVille did not find its lyrics problematic, and opined that Trainor's insistence for commitment was not disparate from renowned feminist Beyoncé's on her 2008 single "Single Ladies (Put a Ring on It)".
-Anderson found her intentions understandable and was in awe of her confidence, but thought that "every line of 'Title' perpetuates a retrograde belief about relationships" and sets a horrible precedent for young women.
+DeVille did not find its lyrics problematic, and he opined that Trainor's insistence for commitment was not disparate from renowned feminist Beyoncé's on her 2008 single "Single Ladies (Put a Ring on It)".
+Anderson found her intentions understandable and was in awe of her confidence, but he thought that "every line of 'Title' perpetuates a retrograde belief about relationships" and sets a horrible precedent for young women.

-Writing for New York, Lindsey Weber found that the production of "Title" is "very catchy", and deemed it enjoyable for people who like "All About That Bass".
+Writing for Vulture, Lindsey Weber found the production "very catchy" and deemed it enjoyable for people who like "All About That Bass".
 DeVille wrote that though he does not find "DJ scratching and rewind sounds" progressive and extravagant, the song turned out to be cutting and sprightly.
-Toronto Star's Ben Rayner wrote that it is "whitewashed into a fairly anodyne mush", and declared its "hip-hop bump and plush bassline" an attempt to make Trainor's "old-timey aesthetic" feel contemporary.
-Garibaldi was positive of her rap verse, while Alexa Camp of Slant Magazine thought it lacked authenticity and Trainor deserved criticism from hip-hop critics because of it, like that which Iggy Azalea receives.
+Toronto Star's Ben Rayner wrote that it is "whitewashed into a fairly anodyne mush", and he declared its "hip-hop bump and plush bassline" an attempt to make Trainor's "old-timey aesthetic" feel contemporary.
+Garibaldi was positive about her rap verse, but Alexa Camp of Slant Magazine thought it lacked authenticity and that Trainor deserved the same sort of criticism from hip-hop reviewers as that received by Iggy Azalea.

-Music video

-Anthony Phan directed the music video for "Title", which was shot at a downtown movie palace in Los Angeles on October 7, 2014.
-Inspired by the AAU Mr. America pageant, Trainor was accompanied by several filmmakers, and male models who wore sashes, while sporting a sparkling dress and lime green fur at its shoot.
-In it, Trainor performs "Title" at a Miss America–style pageant, where all of the contestants are muscular men instead of women, while her brother Ryan films them.
-The contestants get ready in their dressing rooms and walk down a runway in the subsequent stages of the competition.
-She sings the song on staircases and a flower couch, and concludes the video by crowning a winner.